 CPZs and PPAs are very similar as they both require a permit to park during the operational hours.
 The most important difference between the two permit schemes is that CPZs limit permit holders to specific parking bays whereas PPAs do not define specific parking bays.

-Will single or double yellow lines be introduced on my street?
+Will a single line (SYL) or double yellow lines (DYL) be introduced on my street?